omics-datascience/modulector/DEPLOYING.md

     - [Docker Swarm](https://docs.docker.com/engine/swarm/):
         - Start: `docker stack deploy --compose-file docker-compose.yml modulector`
         - Stop: `docker stack rm modulector`
+1. The MCP tools are exposed by nginx at `<URL>/mcp` using Streamable HTTP.
 1. Import all the data following the instructions detailed in the [Import section](#import).
 1. (Optional) Create a superuser to access to the admin panel (`<URL>/admin`).
     1. Enter the running container: `docker container exec -it <backend_container_name> bash`.
 The name is usually `modulector-web_modulector-1` but you can check it with `docker container ps`.